Ward 9 Great Neighbourhoods Calgary – Gian-Carlo Carra

 This is the official website for Gian-Carlo Carra, City Councillor for Ward 9 in Calgary, Alberta, Canada.

-Building Great Neighbourhoods in 5 Transformative Steps
+Building Great Neighbourhoods in Five Transformative Steps

 A Note from Gian-Carlo Carra